KruegerDesigns/front-end-framework/README.md

 A front-end framework for making Websites.
 Includes a Gulp setup for working with LESS and JavaScript files.

+Code in the dev folder is preprocessed.
+Code the live folder is processed via Gulp.

 ## What's in Here:

 * HTML